k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_Fabric_Observability_Guide_to_the_Guide.md

 The key principle: the Fabric exporter exposes broadly by default.
 The collection layer decides what to retain.
 Filtering is not an optional afterthought — it is part of the core design.

-## Stage 6 — Extend to Third-Party Platforms *— optional — if not using the K2view default stack*
+## Extend to Third-Party Platforms *— optional — if not using the K2view default stack*

 > **[ All deployment models ]** Read this only if you are integrating with a platform other than the K2view standard Prometheus/Grafana/Loki stack.